wintercounter/phrame/README.md

 In case you're building a multi-(site/color) solution, or just need to make the environment configurable, you may end up having multiple configuration files.

-**Phrame** comes with multiple solutions to manage these options/values easily.
+**Phrame2** comes with multiple solutions to manage these options/values easily.

 ## `@function _config(key[, value])`